 - 1 cup old-fashioned oats

-- plus 1/4 cup of any of these: dried cranberries, walnuts, peanut butter, raisins or chia seeds
+- ¼ cup of any of these: dried cranberries, walnuts, peanut butter, raisins or chia seeds

-Mash the bananas with a fork, add the oats plus other add-ins and stir.
-Once it’s all incorporated, drop 1 1/2 inch balls on the baking sheet and press down (like peanut butter cookies but without the fork).
+- Mash the bananas with a fork, add the oats plus other add-ins and stir.
+Once it's all incorporated, drop 1½ inch balls on the baking sheet and press down (like peanut butter cookies but without the fork).
+They won't rise or change shape in the oven so make them the size and shape you want now.
+About 2 inches across works best.
 Bake for 12 minutes.